PLEASE DO YOUR RESEARCH ON DIFFERENT ADOPTION GROUPS AND THEN PICK ONLY ONE TO APPLY TO -

 No, just send a $25 processing fee we require with your application.
 That amount will be deducted from your adoption fee when you come to get your dog.

-Crates are sometimes available on loan for up to 30 days.
+Crates can be purchased through GFNJ.
+If your greyhound does not use the crate, you can return it and get some of your money back.
 If you buy your own crate, make sure you get the proper size which allows your dog to turn around, stand up, lay down and stretch out fully on his side with room to spare.

 Q. Can I let my greyhound run loose on my property?